verrazzano/verrazzano/examples/hello-helidon/README.md

         ```
         kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
         ```
-        The associated username is `verrazzano`
+        The associated user name is `verrazzano`

     - You will have to accept the certificates associated with the endpoints.